tsantor/django-datatables-too/README.md

 In your `settings.py` add a entry for `PERM_FILTER`:
 ```
 PERM_FILTER = {
-    "HIDE_APPS": [
+    "HIDE_PERMS": [
-        # Django built-in apps
+        # Use app name only to hide all app related permissions
         "admin",
         "contenttypes",
         "sessions",
         "sites",
-        # Other apps you wish to hide
-    ],
-    "HIDE_PERMS": [
-        # Django built-in auth permissions
+        # Use app.codename to get more granular
         "auth.view_permission",
         "auth.add_permission",
         "auth.change_permission",
         "auth.delete_permission",
-        # Other app.codename perms you wish to hide
     ],
     "UNREGISTER_MODELS": [
         "django.contrib.sites.models.Site",